Teddy Boulhendi

-Teddy Boulhendi (تيدي بولهندي; born 9 April 2001) is a footballer who plays as a goalkeeper for club Bourg-Péronnas on loan from Nice.
+Teddy Boulhendi (تيدي بولهندي; born 9 April 2001) is a footballer who plays as a goalkeeper for club Nice.
 Born in France, he is an Algeria youth international.

 Early life

 Boulhendi was born in 2001 in France.
 He joined the youth academy of French Ligue 1 side Nice at the age of fifteen.

 Club career

 Boulhendi started his career with Ligue 1 side Nice.
 He also played for the club's reserve team.

 On 8 August 2025, he was loaned to Bourg-Péronnas of Championnat National.

 International career

 Boulhendi has represented Algeria internationally at youth level.
 He has been called up to the Algeria national football team.

 Style of play

 Boulhendi operates as a goalkeeper.
 He has been described as "athletic without being huge... explosive, gifted on his line".

 Personal life

 Boulhendi is of Algerian and Italian descent.